logoHome

 What are the Rules of Qurbani for Husband and Wife?

-If both husband and wife possess the Nisab amount of wealth, they should offer Zabihah Qurbani Eid.
-So, they both should sacrifice at least one share of Qurbani each.
+If both husband and wife possess the Nisab amount of wealth, they should offer Zabihah for Qurbani Eid.
+Each of them should sacrifice at least one share of Qurbani.
 However, they can jointly sacrifice Qurbani animals in share with cow/camel/buffalo if they want.

 Performing Qurbani on Behalf of Others

-The people who are obliged to do Qurbani should offer their Qurbani themself only.
-Some scholars say it’s permissible others say no. The opinions may vary depending upon which Madhab you follow.
+Those who are obligated to perform Qurbani should offer it themselves.
+Some scholars say it’s permissible, while others disagree.
+The opinions may vary depending upon which Madhab you follow.
 So, you can consult your local Islamic scholar/Sheikh for more specific answers.

 Abu Talha (RA) narrated a hadith that the Prophet ﷺ sacrificed one ram.
 While doing Zabihah the other, he ﷺ said, “This is on behalf of every one of my Ummah who believe in me and testified (to my prophethood).”
 [Tabraani]